ubernostrum/django-contact-form/docs/forms.rst

        The name of the template to use when rendering the body of the message.
 By default, this is ``contact_form/contact_form.txt``.

-    And two methods are involved in actually producing the contents of the message to send:
+    And two methods are involved in producing the contents of the message to send:

     .. method:: message()